lelandbatey/dotfiles/helpFiles.md

 - I further recommend installing the `sphinx-rtd-theme` plugin to get a "ReadTheDocs" style on the documentation.
 Their [docs are here.](https://sphinx-rtd-theme.readthedocs.io/en/stable/)

-What's great about this is that with a single `automodule` statement, that module and _all submodules, recursively_ will be documented linearly in that single `api` page.
-So if all you need is this straightforward documentation, it does work fantastically!
+What stinks is that each modules will _not_ be documented recursively, so if we want that, we need a script to create all the files we'll need, populate them with what we'll need, then add them to the index.rst

+Thankfully, I've written just such a script here: https://gist.github.com/lelandbatey/bea331e365ee60d1fe55195f048b5498